ivan-kleshnin/spacy-benchmarks/README.md

 ### Conclusion

-The performance is dropping, quite a lot.
+The accuracy is dropping, quite a lot.
 Retested with larger NN (see below).

 ## Static Vector size